-Cuesuper representation - NGS Super Board
+10. Cuesuper representation - NGS Super Board

-NGS Super is governed by a corporate Trustee, 'NGS Super Pty Limited'.
+NGS Super is governed by a corporate Trustee, NGS Super Pty Limited.
 The Trustee is responsible for ensuring that the benefits for members of NGS Super, including members of the former Cuesuper fund are protected.

-During the merger discussions with NGS Super, agreement was reached to ensure that two Cuesuper Trustee Directors (one representing Employers and one representing Members) would assume roles within the NGS Super governance structure up until 30 June 2014.
-The two representatives will continue to represent your interests in the merged entity with Andrew Blyth and Tom Taylor acting as advisors to the NGS Trustee Board.
+During the merger discussions with NGS Super in 2011, agreement was reached to ensure that two Cuesuper Trustee Directors (one representing Employers and one representing Members) would assume roles within the NGS Super governance structure up until 30 June 2014.

+The two representatives will continue to represent your interests in NGS Super with Andrew Blyth and Tom Taylor acting as advisors to the NGS Trustee Board.
 Additionally, Andrew Blyth will be a voting member of the NGS Super Risk Audit Finance & Compliance Committee and Tom Taylor will be a voting member of the NGS Super Investment Committee.

-Fees and charges that apply to your super
+11. Fees and charges that apply to your super

-The fees and charges of NGS Super are set out on page 5 of the NGS Super Member Guide dated 1 March 2012.
-A copy of this Member Guide is available online at www.ngssuper.com. au/forms-and-publications/.
+The fees and charges of NGS Super are set out on page 5 of the NGS Super Member Guide dated 1 July 2013.
+A copy of this Member Guide is available online at Member Guide is available online at www. ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS).
 From here you can select the 'Product Disclosure Statement' tab.
-You can also refer to the NGS Super Transfer Guide which was issued to all former Cuesuper members in March 2011.

-How to calculate your benefits
+12. How to calculate your benefits

 Please note that the following details do not constitute a Product Disclosure Statement.
-For a full description of the method of calculating your benefits, you should refer to your Fund documentation.
-You should refer to the NGS Super Transfer Guide for details of the terms and conditions of your death and disablement benefits.
+For a full description of the method of calculating your benefits, you should refer to your Fund documentation, including the NGS Super Transfer Guide dated 1 April 2011.
+The Transfer Guide provides details of the terms and conditions of your death and disablement benefits.
 If you have additional insurance cover in place with NGS Super, you should refer to the documentation you received when you applied for this cover.